305th Rescue Squadron: First Activation: 1958–1992

 The 305th was first activated as the 305th Air Rescue Squadron at Selfridge Air Force Base, Michigan, in April 1958 and was assigned four Grumman SA-16A Albatross amphibious aircraft and 90 personnel.
 Its gaining command was the Air Rescue Service of Military Air Transport Service.
 The 305th supported local peacetime rescue operations while maintaining combat deployable status.
 It also participated in foreign training exercises with Brazil, Honduras and Venezuela.
 The squadron's peacetime operations included the recovery of eleven seamen from a sinking Canadian freighter in Lake Erie and the transport of fourteen workers critically injured from a factory accident.

 In late 1965, the unit began to replace its SA-16s with Boeing HC-97 Stratofreighters, and in January 1966 it was redesignated as the 305th Aerospace Rescue and Recovery Squadron.
-During 1966 and 1967 the unit provided rescue cover for Operation Hi-Cat, which involved research on turbulance at high altitude by Lockheed U-2 aircraft.
+During 1966 and 1967 the unit provided rescue cover for Operation Hi-Cat, which involved research on turbulence at high altitude by Lockheed U-2 aircraft.

 The squadron was called to active duty following the USS Pueblo incident in January 1968 and deployed personnel and equipment to the Far East.
 While on active duty, it earned both an Air Force Outstanding Unit Award and a Republic of Vietnam Gallantry Cross w/ Palm.
 It was returned to reserve status in June 1969.
 Other deployments included locations in Libya, Spain, North Africa, Greece, Germany, Italy, England, Iceland, and Southeast Asia.

 In 1972 the unit upgraded to Lockheed HC-130 Hercules aircraft, which gave the squadron the capability to refuel rescue helicopters.
 The unit participated in the test and evaluation of the Air Force's C-130 Self-Contained Navigation System and also provided support for Space Shuttle missions.
 Four years later, the squadron added its first rotary wing aircraft when it was assigned Sikorsky HH-3 Jolly Green Giant helicopters.
-It continued to operate a combination of HC-130s and HC-3s until 1992.
+It continued to operate a combination of HC-130s and CH-3s until 1992.
 For part of this period, it also flew the CH-3 cargo model of the H-3.

 In 1985, Major Larry Brooks and his crew earned the Koran Kolligan, Jr. Trophy, the highest safety award in the Air Force, for successfully landing their severely disabled HH-3 helicopter after one of the engines exploded.
 During the 1980s, the 305th also provided rescue coverage for tactical fighter and Army units deploying from the United States to Europe.

 In 1991, pararescue personnel from the squadron deployed to the Persian Gulf to support the Liberation of Kuwait campaign.
 The squadron deployed personnel and aircraft to Naval Air Station Keflavík, Iceland, during and after the Gulf War.
 In 1992, with the drawdown of active and reserve forces, the squadron's HC-130 Hercules aircraft were transferred to active duty units and its HH-3 Jolly Green helicopters were retired.
 The 305th was inactivated on 30 September 1992.